Tales goes east

 This is as relevant now as it ever was while we teach the next generation about the importance of their role as custodians of the wild and its many creatures.

-The book has now been published in Mandarin by Beijing-based media company, Xinhua, and is available here.
+The book has now been published in Mandarin by Beijing-based media company, Xinhua.

 It is our wish that, in time, it will reach out and be read by some of the 230 million children under the age of 16 living in China, fulfilling a need for conservation awareness among the young.
 Indeed, we can only conserve that which we love.

 Sue Hart was a writer of children’s stories always keen to attract children into the world of animals in whatever way she could.
 In one of her autobiographies about her life as a vet in Africa she wrote: